largecats/largecats.github.io/_posts/2019-06-17-Build-blog.md

 **7. Customize theme parameters**

 The jekyll theme is like a blog site template.
-One may customize the template by filling in their own user information, such as blog title, GitHub username, email address, in the blog site's main page, header, footer, etc.
+One may customize the template by filling in their own user information, such as blog title, GitHub username, and email address in the blog site's main page, header, footer, etc.

 **8. Set up Gitalk**